 Max user weight: 160 kg

-Schwinn Airdyne AD8 Dual Action Air Cycle : ergonomics
+Schwinn Airdyne AD8 Dual Action Air Cycle review – Ergonomics

 Furthermore, there's a hammer-style grip that places more emphasis on the biceps and triceps during the push/pull movement.
-Pedal stroke feels pretty natural too, although keen cyclists may want to get rid of the flat, mountain bike-style pedals and replace with some clips ins.
-However, there's no free-wheeling here (like a fixie bike), so stopping suddenly could potentially lead injury.
+Pedal stroke feels pretty natural, too, although keen cyclists may want to get rid of the flat, mountain bike-style pedals and replace them with some clips ins.
+However, there's no free-wheeling here (like a fixie bike), so stopping suddenly could potentially lead to injury.
 You have been warned.

 I have also heard of owners swapping out the large and slightly uncomfortable saddle for something more performance-based, seeing as it's easy to start sliding off the front of the unit that's included.

-Schwinn Airdyne AD8 Dual Action Air Cycle: ease of use
+Schwinn Airdyne AD8 Dual Action Air Cycle review – Ease of use

-Schwinn Airdyne AD8 Dual Action Air Cycle: working out
+Schwinn Airdyne AD8 Dual Action Air Cycle review – Workout performance

 It is entirely possible to sit on the Schwinn Airdyne AD8 and casually rotate the legs for an hour while watching television, but it's not really advised.
 You're better off with a standard recumbent bike, turbo trainer or exercise bike for that sort of thing.